 Kartika is the eighth lunar month in the Hindu calendar.
-The Purnima day that falls during the month of Kartika is known as Kartik Purnima /Kartik Poornima.
+The Purnima day that falls during the month of Kartika is known as Kartik Purnima.
 The celebrations of Kartik Purnima begin on the day of Prabodhini Ekadashi which is also referred to as Devuthanna Ekadashi.
 As Ekadashi is the eleventh day and Purnima is the fifteenth day of Kartika month, the day is celebrated for five consecutive days.
 Kartika Purnima is significant as most of the rituals and festivals conclude on this day.
 Kartika Purnima is also known as Tripuri Purnima or Tripurari Purnima.

-Kartik Purnima 2021 Date And Timing
+Kartik Purnima 2024: Date And Timing

-Kartik Purnima will be observed on Monday, November 30, 2021
+Kartik Purnima will be observed on Friday, November 15, 2024

 Kartik Purnima Vrat Katha